Code-Institute-Submissions/DrogrinHunter-whitehat-studio/README.md

 ### Code Validation
 - W3C Markup Validation was used for HTML.
 - W3C CSS Validation was used for validation my own CSS code.
-- Code Beautify Python Formatter was used for validation my own Python code.
+- Pep8 Online was used for validation my own Python code, there are some errors where text is too long for the line however these are lines that I have been unable to format, even using python formatters.

 ---